|Nutrition Facts (per serving)|

-Cook the pasta in the water for one minute less than recommended cooking time; drain and set aside.
+Cook the pasta in the water for 1 minute less than recommended cooking time; drain and set aside.

 Add the Alfredo sauce and bring to a simmer.

 Stir the cooked and drained pasta, the broccoli, and the chicken into the sauce mixture until combined.

 Pour into the prepared pan and sprinkle with the Parmesan cheese.

-Bake the casserole at 375 F for 45-55 minutes or until the mixture is bubbly and cheese on top begins to brown.
+Bake the casserole at 375 F for 45 to 55 minutes or until the mixture is bubbly and cheese on top begins to brown.